fglass/readunwise/README.md

-## readunwise
+# readunwise

-A simple alternative to [Readwise](https://readwise.io/)
+A simple CLI alternative to [Readwise](https://readwise.io/)
 ```
-usage: readunwise.py [-h] clippings_file {list,export,send} ...
+usage: readunwise.py [-h] clippings_file {list,export,random,send} ...
 ```

-### List
+## List

-List books found in clippings file
+List books found in the clippings file

-### Export
+## Export

-Export book highlights as markdown.
+Export a book's highlights as markdown.
 This can then be imported into Notion and other note-taking apps

+## Random

+Print a random highlight to stdout

-### Send
+## Send

-Send randomly selected highlights to a Discord channel.
-Run as a cron job e.g. every day at 9am:
+Send random highlights to a Discord channel.
+This can be run as a cron job e.g. every day at 9am:

 `0 9 * * * python3 home/pi/readunwise/src/readunwise.py <file> send <args>`